NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     {output-prefix}-mapproj_match_offset_stats.txt

 will be written.
-It will have the percentiles,(25%, 50%, 75%, 85%,
+It will have the percentiles (25%, 50%, 75%, 85%,
 95%) of these disagreements for each image against the rest, and for each pair of images, also in units of meter.

 This stats file is very useful at estimating the quality of registration with the optimized cameras between the images and to the ground.